AlexanderAvramov/heatmaps/README.md

 the us census shapefile data can be found at this link: https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html

+please download it and place it in the input folder, if you want the code to run. i have specifically left it out because of its size.

-prior to use their data, please check their restrictions and requirements.
+prior to using the us census data, please check their restrictions and requirements.